opencontainers/tob/CHARTER.md

 b.
 The OCI TDC has an established scope of work focused on:

    - i.
-Creating and maintaining formal specifications (the OCI Specification project) for container image formats and runtime, which will allow a compliant container to be portable across all major, compliant operating systems and platforms without artificial technical barriers;
+Creating and maintaining formal specifications (the OCI Specifications) for container image formats and runtime, which will allow a compliant container to be portable across all major, compliant operating systems and platforms without artificial technical barriers;
    - ii.
 Ensuring that OCI Specifications incorporate and align to the OCI Values, as defined in Section 8 below;
    - iii.
 The TDC will look to agree on a standard set of container actions